ofelcan164/API/sections/files.md

  Synced Files let you have the exact same file in multiple folders.
 When you make a change to any Synced File, that change applies to all instances of the Synced File.

- We will soon be removing the copy endpoint so please start using /synced_file in your integrations.
+ We will be removing the `/files/555/copy` endpoint soon - please start using /synced_file in your integrations.

- JSON body should contain an array of folder ids
+ The JSON body should contain an array of folder ids

 ```json
 {